Vishal73040/BotBrowser/DISCLAIMER.md

 ### Indemnification
 Users agree to indemnify and hold harmless the authors, contributors, and maintainers from any claims, damages, or legal actions arising from misuse of this software.

+### Third-Party Claims
+Users agree to defend, indemnify, and hold harmless the project maintainers from any third-party claims, including but not limited to:
+- Claims by websites or services alleging unauthorized access
+- Claims by financial institutions alleging fraud or security violations
+- Claims by users alleging damages from software use
+- Government or regulatory agency actions

+**You are solely responsible for all legal consequences of your use of this software.**

 ## PLATFORM COMPLIANCE

 ### GitHub Policy